netsys-usa/netxd_xdb_ai_agents/ai_agent_langchain/python/README.md

         st.markdown(message["content"])

 # Chat input
-if prompt := st.chat_input("What would you like to know about your memories?"):
+if prompt := st.chat_input("What would you like to know about your memories or reminders?"):
     # Add user message
     st.session_state.messages.append({"role": "user", "content": prompt})
     with st.chat_message("user"):